 For great adult learning teaching, techniques visit our channel.

 Comcast Public Access Channel 17

-We know life present challenges that give us thoughts that we can never achieve our goals, but life also gives us a sense of hope through programs and individuals who hold pieces to the puzzle of life.
-Let the staff here at CHEA help you connect your educational, job readiness, or housing puzzle pieces together.
+We know life present challenges that give us thoughts that we can never achieve our goals, but life also provides us a sense of hope through programs and individuals who hold pieces to the puzzle of life.
+Let the staff here at CHEA help you connect your educational, job readiness, and housing, puzzle pieces together.